Barnsley JSNA

 • The employment rate in Barnsley is slightly lower than the England average with 71.9 percent of the working age population in employment compared to 75.8 percent nationally.

-More data on the Barnsley population
+Data about the Barnsley population

 Office for Health Improvement and Disparities (OHID)